teralis/qr-docs/docs/core-concepts/qr-codes.md

 sidebar_position: 3
 ---

-# QR Code Management
+# QR Codes

-QR codes are at the heart of QR Tub, providing a seamless way to connect physical items with their digital information.
+QR codes are at the heart of qrtub, providing a seamless way to connect physical items with their digital information.
 Learn how to generate, customize, and manage QR codes for your items.

 ## Understanding QR Codes

-QR Tub uses QR codes to:
+qrtub uses QR codes to:
 - Link physical items to digital records
 - Provide quick access to item information
 - Enable mobile scanning and updates